Multiple Estimation Models for Discrete-time Adaptive Iterative Learning Control: A New Solution for Discrete-time Adaptive ILC

 As each limit on the right is zero from \eqref{eq:ConvParEst1SM}, and the norm is always non-negative,

 for each $t \in \mathcal{I}_T$, i.e. parameter estimates converge over iterations.
 This concludes the proof of Theorem \ref{thm:SM}. \end{proof}

-In summary, this section has presented a new approach to solve the discrete-time Adaptive ILC problem.
-A new control law with an additional, scaled tracking error term is formulated, and parameter estimates are updated using the identification error rather than the tracking error.
-It is then proved that each component of the identification and tracking error vectors converge to $0$ with iterations $k$.
-The proof of convergence does not involve the Key Technical Lemma.
+In summary, this section has presented a new approach to solving the discrete-time Adaptive ILC problem.
+A new control law with an additional scaled tracking error term is formulated, and parameter estimates are updated using the identification error rather than the tracking error.
+It is then proved that each component of the identification and tracking error vectors converges to $0$ with iterations $k$.
+The proof of convergence does not involve the KTL.
 Instead, simple inferences from the non-increasing nature of $V_k(t)$ are used concurrently with properties of $\ell_2$ sequences.
-The approach presented in this section also enables the extension to multiple estimation models, as described in the following section.
+The approach presented in this section also enables the extension to the multiple estimation models case, as described in the following section.